Occasional Ramblings from a Swan 43

 As someone who has spent a lot of time teaching people to use powerboats safely it is interesting to see the French approach to risk management and safety.
 The UK has a sad history of accidents resulting in deaths and serious injury from using powerboats, especially RIBs.
 That’s resulted in an approach to managing them and ‘good practice’ standards that are far removed from what I see here.
 To be clear I see no evidence of the French approach being dangerous, and indeed I suspect that they don’t have our history of accidents, suggesting a higher standard of safety.
 But what I see would have many of my UK colleagues tutting: no kill cords in use, sponson riding, indeed driving the boats from the sponson and driving whilst standing, even with tiller steered boats.
 And yet the standard of boat handling is consistently very high with a casual and unconsciously competent displays of excellent boat control.

 More generally I can’t help but notice that the French approach tends towards less physical infrastructure and more towards people being encouraged to be sensible.
-Walking on the wave screen wall at Trinite there was no railing either side – just and obvious edge.
+Walking on the wave screen wall at Trinite there was no railing either side – just an obvious edge.
 Walking around an old castle there was no fence to the drop into the dry moat, just a band of about a meter of larger pebbles to delineate where the safe footpath finished.
 I must confess I do like the approach of expecting a bit more from people, although I’d still favour the use of kill cords – once you’re used to them they really aren’t much of a pain and are a simple mitigation to a low probability, very high impact event (ie falling out and being mown down by your own boat and propellor).

 When, in a former life, I did my professional training in Occupational Health and Safety we were taught a clear hierarchy of desirability of risk mitigations: safe place was far preferable to safe person. the thinking was that in a workplace you should not need specialist knowledge or equipment to stay safe.
 In a controlled environment that still seems to me to be the preferred solution: you provide effective dust or fume extraction, not respirators to anyone who enters the space.
 But I wonder if that culture has bled out from making factories and laboratories safer workplaces into the wider public assuming that their safety will be managed for them and that they don’t need to worry about it.
 That might be one of the reasons why the construction industry has long struggled with its safety record – construction sites are usually difficult to control fast changing environments.